rca-umb/senior_design/README.md

 20) Redownload all necessary libraries onto Drone 1
 21) Get everything working on Drone 2 to work on Drone 1
 22) Add to hub script a way to reconfigure drone order based on results of ML model
-23) Solve the USB Order problem described in Notes above
+23) ~~Solve the USB Order problem described in Notes above~~
+24) add functionality for drones to recieve messages
+25) add functionality for drones to pass on other drone's messages
+26) add checks for data packets
+	1) if sender of packet == the current drone, discard
+	2) add list to packet to keep track of nodes its visited, if the current drone is in the list, discard
+	3) if target == current drone, read packet
+	4) else pass on the packet
 #### Hardware
 1) ~~Update PCB design~~
-2) Order PCB
+2) ~~Order PCB~~
 3) Assemble PCB
 4) Manually test line-of-site range for a pair of XBees, or find a reliable figure online